Rupalihirdekar/E-Commerce-Sales-Dashboard---Power-BI-Project-/README.md

 # Sample Insights
 1. Maharashtra, Madhya Pradesh, Uttar Pradesh, and Delhi have more sales than the remaining states, as per the data.
-2. The first most preferred payment mode used by customers is cash-on-delivery, and UPI is the second most used other payment mode.
+2. The first most preferred payment mode used by customers is cash-on-delivery, and UPI is the second most popular other payment mode.
 Specifically, EMI is the least preferred payment mode.
-3. As per the profit of Sore by month, the store gain the most profit in Querter-1.
-In Quarter-2 gain very less profit and in May month gain some loss also.
-In August month only the store gain some profit and gain tremendous loss in the other 2 months in Quarter-3.
+3. As per the profit of Sore by month, the store gained the most profit in Querter-1.
+In Quarter 2, the store gained very little profit, and in May month gain some loss also.
+In August, only the store made some profit, and it made tremendous losses in the other 2 months in Quarter-3.
 The most profit gain throughout the year in November month and in December store gain some loss as well due to the off-season in Quarter-4.
 5. Most ordered product category by customers is Clothing, Electronics & Furniture.

 # Final conclusion to improve Store's E-Commerce Sales: